citp/privacy-policy-historical/w/we/wed/weddingmapper.com.md

-> *The following text is extracted and transformed from the weddingmapper.com privacy policy that was archived on 2007-10-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071030092051id_/http%3A//www.weddingmapper.com/company/policies/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the weddingmapper.com privacy policy that was archived on 2008-06-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080609193132id_/http%3A//www.weddingmapper.com/company/policies/privacy) for the most accurate reproduction.*

-# Policies - Wedding Mapper
+# Free Personalized and Interactive Wedding Maps, Local Wedding Planning Tools - Wedding Mapper

 **Privacy Policy**